Urinary Tract Infections: 9 ways to stay ahead of UTIs

 Other factors that can increase the risk of UTIs:

-• Changes in the vaginal microbiota, or vaginal flora, either due to menopause or due the use of spermicides.
+- Changes in the vaginal microbiota, or vaginal flora, are either due to menopause or due to the use of spermicides.

-How can you prevent UTIs in the first place?
+How to prevent UTIs in the first place?

 There are a handful of ways you can help your body boost its natural defenses against UTIs: